Guadalupe Peak/Carlsbad Caverns

 April 27

-Packed up the Chisos Basin campsite in Big Bend National Park and got on the road.
+After breakfast we packed up the Chisos Basin campsite in Big Bend National Park and got on the road.
 Destination: Guadalupe Mountains National Park, and Carlsbad Caverns about 4 hours away.
 We enjoyed more beautiful Texas scenery.

 Along the way we were required to pass through a Border Patrol checkpoint.
 They just asked us a few questions and we were on our way.